Biden is staying in the race despite support 'slippage': Campaign chair

 The reporting in this story is based in part on information from almost a dozen people who insisted on anonymity to discuss sensitive private deliberations.
 The Washington Post first reported on Obama’s involvement.

-Biden, 81, tested positive for COVID-19 while travelling in Las Vegas earlier this week and is experiencing “mild symptoms” including “general malaise” from the infection, the White House said.
+Biden, 81, tested positive for COVID-19 while traveling in Las Vegas earlier this week and is experiencing “mild symptoms” including “general malaise” from the infection, the White House said.

 The president himself, in a radio interview taped just before he tested positive, dismissed the idea it was too late for him to recover politically, telling Univision’s Luis Sandoval that many people don’t focus on the November election until September.